NYC Trying To Shutter Jewish Community Matzah Bakeries

 “I’m trying to stop discrimination against ethnic restaurants.
 These misguided laws go against businesses that cook ethnic cuisine,” Pirozzolo said.
 “A police officer just got killed.
 People are getting thrown in front of subway trains.
 We have people dying from overdoses and an illegal migrant crisis we didn’t ask for.
 But we’re going after wood-burning pizza style ovens?
 It’s misguided.
 Let’s get our priorities straight.”

-FrumNews.com has confirmed that many prominent Askunim from all NYC communities are actively in-communication with city officials trying to find a middle ground that would keep our Matzah Bakeries open.
+FrumNews.com has confirmed that many prominent Askunim from all NYC Jewish communities are actively in-communication with city officials trying to find a middle ground that would keep the NYC Matzah Bakeries open.

 Once again, the term “Askonim” rears its head, yet who are these true Askonim ?
 Let the community know who to thank for looking out in our best interests